 As you can imagine, altering your hormones in any way can come with potential side effects.
 Consult your doctor to determine if hormone therapy would be right for you.

 Is ovarian cancer treatable?
 Thankfully, yes.
 As with most cancers, the earlier that ovarian cancer is treated, the more successful the outcome.
-For more information about treatment options, reach out to Immunity Therapy Center today!
+For more information about treatment options, including holistic treatment for ovarian cancer, reach out to Immunity Therapy Center today!

 Written By: Dr. Pablo Orozco